tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 4. Click **New Personal Project**.
 5. Type a **Project name** (e.g., OpenWeatherMap API), choose whether you want the visibility public or private (it doesn't matter), and click **Next**.
 6. On the next screen (Project Designer), select the **Import Existing** tab.
 Then the click **Upload OpenAPI (Swagger), Markdown or HTML File** button and select the **openapi_openweathermap.yml** file that you downloaded earlier.
 7. Click the **+openapi_openweathermap.oas2.yml** button.
-The OpenAPI file gets uploaded into Stoplight.
+The OpenAPI file gets uploaded into Stoplight and the data populates the Stoplight interface.
 8. At the top of the screen, switch between the **Code** and **Design** views by clicking the corresponding buttons at the top.
 Make some edits in the code and then switch to the Design view to see the edits reflected.
+Note that Stoplight converts the YAML to JSON.
 The following video shows this process:

     <figure><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/vqDJBa-haYs" width="560" height="340" frameborder="0" allow="autoplay; encrypted-media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div><figcaption>When you switch to the code view, the editor automatically goes to the part of the spec you were creating in the visual editor and highlights it.
 When you switch back, the visual UI updates with any changes you made in the code.
 Switching between modes is seamless and easy.</figcaption></figure>

-9. Explore the different options in the Design editor and make some arbitrary textual changes to see how to update information.
+9. Explore the different options in the Design editor (specifically, expand **Paths** and click **/weather**) and make some arbitrary textual changes to see how to update information.

 ### Automatically generate schema documentation

 One of the coolest features in Stoplight is the ability to auto-generate the schema documentation from a sample JSON response.
 Try this out by following these steps:

 1. In the middle column of Stoplight, click **PATHS**, and then click **/weather**, and then click **Call current weather data for ...**.
-2. Click **Raw Schema** and delete the existing response schema.
+2. In the **Responses** section, click **Raw Schema** and, if necessary, delete the existing response schema.
 (Even when you delete the info here, it will leave `{}` there, which is good.)
+    Note: For some reason, when importing this OpenAPI file into Stoplight, the sample response isn't importing correctly, so it shows blank.
+I'm currently investigating this bug.

 5. Switch to the **Editor** tab, click **Generate from JSON** and paste in the following JSON response from the OpenWeatherMap weather endpoint:

     ```json